The Business Owner’s Guide to Buying a Building

 Assuming the value of your building doesn’t go down, the principal balance of every payment that you make on your building mortgage goes directly back to you as equity on the property.
 Your building is an investment.
 You can sell the building after your company outgrows it or rent it out for a (relatively) passive source of income.

 Another benefit of owning a building is the flexibility and independence that comes with it.
-No longer is your office in a rented space where you need the landlord’s permission to make changes.
-When it’s your building, you could paint the interior walls purple if you wanted to, and no one would have the authority to say anything.
+You no longer need a landlord’s permission to make changes.
+When it’s your building, you can make the space entirely your own.

-When It’s a Good Time for Your Business to Make the Leap
+When Is a Good Time to Make the Leap?

 Knowing when it’s time for your company to buy a building can be difficult.
 Each company is unique and needs to make the decision based on their own individual values.
-However, there are some things in common that can tell a company when it’s time to buy.
+However, there are some indicators that can help tell a company when it’s time to buy.

 Some companies have specific space requirements that can make it difficult to find the perfect property.
-For example, if you’re looking for a landscaper or contractor yard, then you could find yourself waiting quite some time for a space to become available.
-The next time a space comes up for sale, it’s a good idea to jump on the opportunity and buy.
+For example, if you’re looking for a landscaper or contractor yard, you may have to wait quite some time for a space to become available.
+The next time a space is for sale, it’s a good idea to jump on the opportunity and buy.
 Otherwise, you could find yourself waiting another five or six years for the next opportunity.

 Another indicator that it’s a good time for your company to buy a building is the size of your staff.
 If you find yourself needing to rent out an entire building to house your employees, then that’s a pretty clear sign that investing in commercial real estate would be a good idea.
 A five-person company probably doesn’t need to buy a building.
-But a 50–100-person company might need to.
+But a 50–100-person company probably should.

 The bigger the building you need, the easier they are to buy.
 Small office spaces are hard to come by.
-Typically, if you’re looking for a 3,000 to 6,000 square foot building, you’re looking at townhouses or office condos, not an entire office park.
-Before striking out to buy a building, consider the size you need.
+Typically, if you’re looking for a 3,000 to 6,000-square-foot building, you’re looking at townhouses or office condos, not an entire office park.
+Before trying to buy a building, consider the size you need.
 If it’s on the smaller end, you may get a nicer space by renting part of an existing office park.

 Other indicators include a generally financially healthy business.
-You need to have more income than debt, a healthy balance sheet, and not too many liabilities as compared to your assets.
+You need to have more income than debt, a healthy balance sheet, and an appropriate amount of liabilities compared to your assets.